aroyphillips/mtbi_detection/README.md

     ├── features       <- Scripts to turn raw data into features for modeling │   └── compute_all_features.py <- Extracts all sets of features │
-    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    ├── modeling         <- Scripts to train models and then use trained models to make │   │                 predictions
     │   ├── train_base_models.py
     │   ├── train_meta_models.py
-        └── evaluate_models.py
+        └── evaluate_final_models.py
     │
     └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py